 When you’re shipping by courier or post, the Cost of Shipping is often unknown.
 In that case, most customs will apply a standard cost per kg rate.
 Know that this cost could be more or less than the actual Cost of Shipping.

-Similarly to the HS Code, before you start your International Shipping, we recommend you consult with the receiver about what value is being declared.
+Similarly to the HS Code, before you start your International Shipping, we recommend you consult with the receiver confirming your valuation.
 Learn more about methods of valuation.

 When it comes to samples or gifts, you might think these items have a $0 Transaction Value, because they are “free” or “priceless”, but customs will demand that each item has an actual value.
 To come up with an appropriate dollar amount, you can start by looking at the transaction value of identical or similar items.
-If that isn’t possible, or if you’re looking to ship specific high value commodities, there are a few other methods you can consider, but for those, we recommend you get in touch with an experienced specialized carrier like Jet Worldwide.
+If that isn’t possible, or if you’re looking to ship specific high value commodities, there are a few other methods you can consider, but for those, we recommend you get in touch with a specialist.

-Canadian businesses who are selling products internationally via online platforms such as Shopify, eBay, need to understand duty and VAT (value added tax) costs as well as their shipping costs.
-Low value orders may qualify for duty free entry to some countries but Value Added Tax often must be prepaid using an approved shipping platform.
-The United Kingdom requires prepayment of VAT for online orders shipped to the UK.
-Similarly, online orders to the European Union from Canada require prepayment of value added tax to EU countries.
+Canadian businesses who are selling products internationally via online platforms such as Shopify, eBay, need to understand duty and VAT (value add tax) costs as well as their shipping costs.
+Low value orders may qualify for duty free entry.
+Value Add Tax (VAT/ GST) often must be prepaid via the online marketplace.
+The United Kingdom requires prepayment of VAT for online orders importing to the UK.
+Similarly, online orders to the European Union from Canada require prepayment of value add tax to EU countries.

-Say you sell an item on your website that you originally purchased from a supplier and you want to ship to your customer in Germany.
-Most of the time, you’d be right to assume that the Country of Origin of the item is Canada, that is, if you don’t know where the product - or its parts - were made.
+Say you sell an item originally from a supplier and you want to ship to your customer in Germany.
+Most of the time, you’d be right to assume that the Country of Origin of the item is Canada.
+That is, if you don’t know where the product - or its parts - were made.
 But what if you knew where the product was made?
 And why does this matter?
 Depending on the Country of Origin, goods can actually benefit from one of Canada’s duty Free Trade Agreements.

 For international customs clearance purposes, the country of origin refers to the country of manufacture.
 For example, Jet Worldwide helps a company that makes specialty guitars.
-These Canada-made guitars have been shipped for Duty Free clearance to Europe, Australia and the US thanks to Canada’s Free Trade Agreements.
+These Canada-made guitars are shipping for Duty Free clearance to Europe, Australia and the US thanks to Canada’s Free Trade Agreements.

-Duty is generally a percentage typically applied to the CIF Value or Landed Cost of your item based on the item’s description (as discussed above).
+Duty is generally a percentage typically applies to the CIF Value or Land Cost of your item.
+The percentage is on the classification of goods (see above).

-Once duty has been assigned, there is usually a Value Added Tax to pay.
-This tax can be as high as 20% (as it is in most European countries, for example).
-Often, tax regiments often allow business (if goods are not for final consumption) to claim back back the the value added tax.
+After assigning duty, there is often a Value Add Tax to pay.
+This tax can be as high as 20% (in most European countries, for example).
+Often, tax regiments often allow business (if goods are not for final consumption) to claim back back the the value add tax.

-In addition to the Duty Fee and Value Added Tax, there are often Import Fees that will be charged to the receiver.
-If a customs broker is needed, there is also a Brokerage Fee.
+In addition to the Duty Fee and Value Add Tax, there are often Import Fees payable by the receiver.
+If a customs broker is necessary, there is also a Brokerage Fee.

-When a common parcel carrier is used, customs entry is usually included, but they often charge a fee of around 2.5% to 3% (with a minimum charge) of the amount they pay on behalf of the receiver This is often referred to as the is known as Carrier Disbursement or Administrative Fee.
+When sending via a common courier, customs entry is usually inclusive.
+They often charge a fee of around 2.5% to 3% (with a minimum charge) of the amount they pay on behalf of the receiver This is a Carrier Disbursement or Administrative Fee.

-When shipping goods from Canada valued over CAD$2000 (or otherwise restricted), Canadian Customs and Statistics Canada requires shippers (exporters) to declare the export via CERS.
+When shipping goods from Canada over CAD$2000 (or otherwise with restrictions), Canadian Customs and Statistics Canada requires shippers (exporters) to declare the export via CERS.
 If you’re an individual looking to ship over CAD$2000 worth of goods, you’ll have to register with customs as an exporter.

-When shipping from Canada to the USA, a Canadian Export Declaration is not required.
+When shipping from Canada to the USA, a Canadian Export Declaration is not a requirement.

-When you are exporting, the default method of shipping is Ex Works (or EXW*), meaning the receiver/ importer will be responsible for all import fees, duty and taxes.
-Keep this in mind when sending that sample or warranty part to your customer as they may not appreciate having to pay the import fees.
+When you are exporting, the default method of shipping is Ex Works (or EXW*).
+The receiver/ importer is responsible for all import fees, duty and taxes.
+Keep this in mind when sending a sample or warranty part to your customer.
 See our blog on shipping terms.

-*DDU, DDP and EXW are terms known as Incoterms®, a registered trademark of the International Chamber of Commerce/ICC.
-It is useful to at least understand the existence of Incoterms and visit ICC’s website if further explanation is needed.
+*DDU, DDP and EXW are terms known as Incoterms®, a trademark of the International Chamber of Commerce/ICC.
+It is useful to at least understand the existence of Incoterms and visit ICC’s website if further explanation is necessary.

 Canada has trade agreements with most of the world's major economies.
-The good news is that Canada’s newest Free Trade Agreements make declaring a Country of Origin much easier by allowing the Certification of Origin to be included on the shipping paperwork.
+The good news is that Canada’s newest Free Trade Agreements make declaring a Country of Origin much easier.
+The certification of origin can be part of the shipping paperwork.
 See our blog on Canada's Free Trade Agreements.

 The ability to ship Canada Origin goods to over 30 major economies duty free is a major competitive advantage for Canadian Companies.
 If you’re a Small Business Shipping Internationally, getting familiar with the available Free Trade Agreements can make it easier to reach foreign markets and can save your international customer import duty (and ultimately lower the cost of your product).

-Evidenced by our industry leading blog, Jet Worldwide has the expertise to assist Canadian companies with innovative international shipping and logistics solutions.
+With our industry leading online resources, Jet Worldwide has the expertise to assist Canadian companies with innovative international shipping and logistics solutions.